Sonnet 146

 Lifting love’s burden to empyreal skies,

-And from this vantage there, for life to reign.
+And from this vantage there—for life to reign.

-No greater glory ever knew defeat;
+No greater glory ever crowned defeat;

-As love succeeding lust’s surrender sweet.
+Than love succeeding lust’s surrender sweet.

 © Loubert S Suddaby.
 All Rights Reserved.